 In terms of the type of paint to use, I like one with some texture in it, so those exterior paints that have a matt sandy finish can be very effective.
 Many paint companies offer a textured stone finish for interior bricks but they can’t always be tinted to their full range of colours.
 If you have a particular white in mind then you might want to just look at an exterior option.
 You can of course experiment with leftover white wall paint but the effect you achieve may depend on the finish of the brick.
 The most important point to remember is to keep the finish matt as any type of sheen will not look right.

-Consider the type of mortar when painting bricks white
+Consider the type of mortar to use

 The finish of the mortar in your brick wall will also create different effects and will also dictate how difficult the job will be.
 Flush mortar in between the bricks gives you the flattest surface and when the bricks are painted you will just see a slight outline of the edge.
 This is the style of mortar most often used on heritage style homes.